godaddy/gasket/packages/gasket-service-worker-plugin/README.md

 their service worker code.
 This also allows content to be generated based on the request, such as language or cookie settings.

-When a when a service worker request comes in, the Request object is passed through the registered cacheKey functions and a key string assembled.
+When a service worker request comes in, the Request object is passed through the registered cacheKey functions and a key string assembled.
 If the cache _does not_ contain the assembled key, a new service worker is composed and placed in cache.
 If the cache _does_ contain the key, the cached service